The Significance Of Our Historic Hotel In Washington

 The plans the partners have for the hotel restoration are exciting and it is impossible to talk with them for very long without being caught up in their vision for the restored Fitzpatrick.

-“Our aim is to begin work sometime in April,” Carter said in a telephone interview Monday night. “once we start we intend to stay on that job exclusively until it is done.
+“Our aim is to begin work sometime in April,” Carter said in a telephone interview.
+“Once we start, we intend to stay on that job exclusively until it is done.
 We take pride in that we have never failed to complete a job.”

 The spacious ballroom will be retained and used for weddings, receptions, and other social and business functions.
 “All the elements are there,” Carter said.
 “It’s a joy to visualize how it will look when it is done.
 And there is a large, convenient kitchen off to the side that will be a joy to work in.
 I don’t see anything that can’t be restored and I’m just anxious to get started.”